-Vinay Parade is a part of the collective and also farms land adjacent to Karuna Farm.
+Vinay Parade lives in his farm in a village called Prakashpuram.
+The village is off the road from Shenbaganur enroute to Kodaikanal.
+He has named his initiative Shanti Camps.
 I met Vinay while we were simultaneously volunteering in 2017 at Solitude Farm & Organic Kitchen in Auroville, near Pondicherry.
 Over the years, we have been in touch as our journeys have had similar timelines of learning and experimenting.
 What he has created and developed in the past 5 years at his farm is nothing short of spectacular.

 Farming next to a forest offers several advantages.
 The leaf litter from the trees provide excellent mulch and carbon to continuously enrich the soil.
 The beauty of farming in a no-till methodology is that fungi, mycelium, mycorrhizal networks do most of the job of nutrient management and pest management.
 (This topic needs several books to understand and unravel the mystery of fungi: look for recommendations in Reading List) The only jobs that is left for humans is to choose seeds, protect new plants from competitor weeds for the first few years and then harvest.
 The abundance and diversity of wild mushrooms around is only evidence of excellent soil health.
 No industrially exploited agricultural land on earth can even come close to the texture, smell and diversity of life in Prayogshala.
 It is this soil that civilization needs to mimic if we want to capture any carbon from the atmosphere using tested and ecologically-friendly life-enabling ways.